datakid/django-tutorial/tute_2.rst

 TODO: Is it worth making the analogy to spreadsheets?

 The Model is the spreadsheet page

 The Class is the headings in row 1

-The Object is each line below the heading (the data) The Functions are the columns at the end of the Class Fields that reference other fields The Self is the equivalent of referencing something in the same line in a spreadsheet function:
+The Object is each line below the heading (the data)

+The Functions are the columns at the end of the Class Fields that reference other fields

+The Self is the equivalent of referencing something in the same line in a spreadsheet function - ie the reference to A2 and B2 in col C

 ===== ========= ======== ===================
 index column A  column B column C